BadeaFreh/BadeaFreh/README.md

 - 💻 Software Development: I enjoy building web applications and exploring new technologies.
 - 📚 Learning: Lifelong learning is one of my core values.
 I'm always eager to acquire new skills and knowledge.
-- 🌟 Open Source: I believe in the power of open-source collaboration and actively contribute to [mention any open-source projects you're involved in].

 ## My Projects